-- □ University
+□ University

-- □ Community College / Transfer
+□ Community College / Transfer

-- □ Technical Institute
+□ Technical Institute

-- □ Workforce / Apprenticeship
+□ Workforce / Apprenticeship

-- □ Military

-If you're unsure, use the tools and resources in Section 7 to help you decide.
+If you're unsure, refer to the four questions on page 3 or use the tools and resources in Section 7 to help you decide.

 Whatever your plans after high school, this Guide will keep you organized and on track to reach your goals.
 We've created a key on the right, and on each page of the Guide, you'll find the corresponding symbols for resources needed for your individualized plan.